camunda/camunda-docs/docs/components/concepts/what-is-camunda-platform-8.md

 It’s important that workflows are properly orchestrated to achieve a desired outcome.
 For example, if a customer onboarding process is delayed because an employee doesn’t know they need to complete a task, the customer will have a poor experience.
 Camunda provides a lightweight, developer-friendly, easy-to-integrate solution with the [human task orchestration](/guides/getting-started-orchestrate-human-tasks.md) feature of Camunda Platform 8 to help individuals and groups fix slow, inefficient, or broken human workflows.

-For a closer look at other use cases, see the [solutions page](https://camunda.com/solutions/) which outlines the following:
+For a closer look at other use cases, refer to the [solutions page](https://camunda.com/solutions/) which outlines the following:

 - Modernize legacy IT systems
 - Orchestrate, monitor, and analyze RPA bots